 Once you've received your NIF, you'll need to fill out a form stating that you're starting a new tax activity and submit it to your local tax office, which you can find on the Portuguese Tax Agency's online portal.

 As highlighted before, the Portuguese tax year starts on January 1 and ends on December 31.
-Returns are submitted between April and June of the following year and can be completed online via the Portuguese Tax Authorities' website or in printed form.
+Returns are submitted between April and June of the following year and can be completed online via the Portuguese Tax Authorities' website or in print.

 Returns must be filed on time to avoid potentially hefty penalties, ranging from €200 to €2,500.
 If doing business in the country, hiring an accountant or bookkeeper is advisable, even for small businesses.